What do we need to know to do something well?

 Understanding can lead to a strong connection to the purpose of the work, leading to higher engagement.

-Across an organisation, when every individual can access these benefits in their everyday work this can be a force multiplier for the organisation.
-But don’t be surprised if the journey starts with you hearing “That’s not my job!”
+Across an organisation, when every individual can access these benefits in their everyday work, this can be a force-multiplier for the organisation.
+But don’t be surprised if the journey starts with you hearing, “That’s not my job!”